ehabhussein/HL7-fuzzer/Readme.md

   -x DELAY, --delay DELAY
                         delay interval between sending packets.
 Set this to 0 for DoS attack/stress testing.
   -b SERVER, --server SERVER
                         Setup a server to respond with malicious HL7 messages.
-  -bp SERVERPORT, --serverport SERVERPORT
+Set this option to 1 : --server 1 -bp SERVERPORT, --serverport SERVERPORT
-                        Setup the server port respond with malicious HL7 messages.
+                        Setup the server port. .
 ```

 * #### The --target option